LeBron James is one of the greatest players of all time due to his sustained excellence and leadership.

 LeBron James ruled the East for a decade as many of the league's superstars headed to the Western Conference.
 There were a few teams who tried to stop King James, and one of the most memorable ones was the Indiana Pacers.

 The Pacers were able to take the LeBron James-led Miami Heat to seven games in the Eastern Conference Finals in 2013 and to six games in 2014.
-They were the team that were the closest to toppling the reign of King James.
+They were the team that was the closest to toppling the reign of King James.

-While Lance Stephenson was not particularly excellent in any one thing, he can give you a little bit of everything - points, rebounds, assists, steals and hard-nosed defense.
+While Lance Stephenson was not particularly excellent in any one thing, he can give you a little bit of everything - points, rebounds, assists, steals, and hard-nosed defense.
 Lance was also an irritant to the opposing players as he would pull off antics such as huddling with opposing teams.
 He famously blew air on the ear of LeBron James.

 Lance's finest season as a Pacer came in the 2013-2014 season when he averaged 13.8 PPG, 7.2 RPG, and 4.6 APG.
 Ironically, Lance would join LeBron's Lakers in the 2018-2019 season as a teammate.